Tullis Health Investors

 Series D in 2008

-ALDAGEN is a biopharmaceutical company developing proprietary regenerative cell therapies that target significant unmet medical needs.
-We have four product candidates in clinical trials.
-Our most advanced product candidate is ALD-101.
-We are currently conducting a pivotal Phase 3 clinical trial of ALD-101 to evaluate its efficacy in improving umbilical cord blood, or cord blood, transplants used to treat inherited metabolic diseases in pediatric patients.
-We are also conducting or supporting Phase 1 or Phase 1/2 clinical trials of three other product candidates ALD--151 to improve cord blood transplants used for the treatment of leukemia; ALD-301 to treat critical limb ischemia; and ALD-201 to treat ischemic heart failure.
+Aldagen is a biopharmaceutical company focused on developing proprietary regenerative cell therapies to address significant unmet medical needs.
+The company has four product candidates currently in clinical trials.
+The most advanced candidate, ALD-101, is undergoing a pivotal Phase 3 clinical trial to assess its efficacy in enhancing umbilical cord blood transplants for pediatric patients with inherited metabolic diseases.
+In addition, Aldagen is conducting or supporting Phase 1 or Phase 1/2 clinical trials for three other candidates: ALD-151, aimed at improving cord blood transplants for leukemia treatment; ALD-301, designed to address critical limb ischemia; and ALD-201, which targets ischemic heart failure.

 Atritech